Julienlisapp/LISAPPTV/README.md

 # LISAPPTV
-LISAPPTV is an streaming movies app for a client
+LISAPPTV is an streaming movies app

 App’s Major Features